josex2r/jQuery-SlotMachine/README.md

 </script>
 ```

-> Lookup the sourcecode of the [examples page](http://josex2r.github.io/jQuery-SlotMachine/) to see more examples.
+> Lookup the sourcecode in the [examples page](http://josex2r.github.io/jQuery-SlotMachine/) to see more examples.

 ## Usage